 Any alterations will be announced on the catalogue alteration sheet, available prior to the auction from our main office and reception.

-Our Whisky & Spirits auctions are subject to a variant buyer’s premium of 15% of the hammer price of each lot.
+All purchases are subject to a buyer’s premium of 25% of the hammer price of each lot up to and including £500,000, plus 20% from £500,001 and thereafter.
 When you successfully bid on any lot, the price you pay will be the hammer price (the value you bid at the auction), plus the buyer’s premium.

 The premium is subject to VAT at the standard rate, with the exception of lots marked in the catalogue with a dagger (†) where VAT applies to both hammer price and buyer’s premium.
 If there is an asterisk (*) next to your lot number in the catalogue, this is to indicate that the law dictates your lot will be subject to additional import VAT.

 Should your winning bid be placed via either Invaluable or The-Saleroom online live auction services you will be charged an additional premium on the hammer price (see 'bidding' below).

 Information on any additional charges is always available at the very start of both printed and online catalogues.